For complete details on competitive grants offered through Knox County Foundation, please review the Guidelines for Grantmaking.

 When will we be notified about the grant application?

-Small Grant applications are reviewed and applicants are notified within four (4) weeks of each quarterly deadline.
+Applications are reviewed and applicants are notified within six (6) weeks of each quarterly deadline.

 What do we do after being awarded a grant?

-Grantees must submit the Grant Acceptance Statement within 30 days, located in the applicant’s dashboard in the Grant Portal, and request distribution of funds within 180 days of grant notification.
-Funds should be requested at the approximate time project expenses will first be incurred.
+Grantees must submit the Grant Acceptance Statement (located in the applicant’s dashboard within the Grant Portal) within 30 days of award notification.
+Except for multi-year grants, all funds must be requested for distribution within 180 days of notification and at the approximate time expenses will first be incurred.

 How can we get more information?